simonfuhrmann/mve/README.txt

 Licensing
 ======================================================================

-Please see the COPYING.txt file for further licensing information.
+Please see the COPYING.txt file for licensing information.

 Hacking MVE